BohdanBodakva/java_labs/README.md

 - Sorting should be implemented in a separate method
 - The code does not contain static methods / attributes.
 Only one static method is allowed - void
 - Code must use enum type (if necessary)

+Convert the project with code 2-3 so that its assembly can be used with maven.
+At the same time it is necessary to make the command of merging of previous works in master
+Important: Build the project with the mvn clean package console command

+You can generate pom.xml using the maven command (console research):

+mvn archetype:generate -DgroupId=ua.lviv.iot -DartifactId=work -Dversion=1.0-SNAPSHOT -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.0 -DinteractiveMode=false